witheve/Eve/README.md

 Eve is a set of tools to help us think.
 Currently, these tools include: a temporal query language, a database, and a lightweight web-REPL.

+## Status

+Eve is currently at a very early, "pre-alpha" stage of development.
+This means the language, tools, and docs are largely incomplete, but undergoing rapid and continuous development.

 ## Installation

 ### From Source